Tricking: Origin

 Heraldry has always had some methods to designate the tinctures of arms.
 The earliest such method was blazon, which is describing the arms by words.
-The earliest surviving blazon is from the work of Chrétien de Troyes from the late 1100s.
+The earliest surviving blazon is from the work of Chrétien de Troyes from the late 12th century.
 The English heraldry system still uses a form of blazon almost unchanged since the reign of Edward I.

 Traditionally, images in heraldic manuscripts such as rolls of arms and armorials are all coloured.
-With the spread of the printing press, woodblock printing and copperplate engravings in the 1400s, there arose the need for designating the colours in uncoloured illustrations as well, since printing in full colour was too labour- and cost-intensive.
+With the spread of the printing press, woodblock printing and copperplate engravings from the late 15th century, there arose the need for designating the colours in uncoloured illustrations as well, since printing in full colour was too labour- and cost-intensive.
 As a rule, two main methods were applied to achieve this – tricking, or giving designations to the tinctures after the initials of the given colours; and hatching, which is ascribing designations to the tinctures by means of lines and dots.
 While the first method was introduced and developed by the heralds, the second model was developed and adopted by the heraldists.
 In addition, some other methods were also in use such as giving designations to tinctures by using the numbers from 1 to 7.

-Up to the 1500s, heraldic sources designated tinctures with the regular names of the colours.
+Until the 16th century, heraldic sources designated tinctures with the regular names of the colours.
 By the middle of the century, heraldic writers started using the initials of the tinctures after the initials of the given colours.
 Almost simultaneously, Don Alphonsus [Francisco] Ciacconius, a Rome-based Spanish Dominican scholar, named the tinctures after their Latin initials.
 Or was designated with "A", for aurum; argent with "a" for argentum; azure with "c" for caeruleus; gules with "r" for rubeus; and vert by "v" for viridis.
 Though the sign for sable (niger in Latin) was not present in his system, traditionally it was designated with the black colour itself.